Alabaster hosting community yard sale May 15 - Shelby County Reporter

 The event will give people in the city to find great deals, or to rent a booth and clean out their closets and make a little money in the process.

-Trash to Treasures is currently scheduled to be held on May 15, at Buck Creek Park at 701 Sixth Avenue Southwest in Alabaster from 8 a.m. to noon.
+Trash to Treasures is currently scheduled to be held on May 15, at Buck Creek Park at 701 Sixth Ave.
+SW in Alabaster from 8 a.m. to noon.
 The city has planned for May 22 as a makeup day in case of inclement weather, at the same time and location.

 According to Parks and Rec Community Programs Manager Morgan Lawley, the city holds this event every year as a way to get people together while getting some cleaning done.

-“It is a good way to cleanout clutter as well as fellowship with other local Alabaster residents,” Lawley said.
+“It is a good way to clean out clutter as well as fellowship with other local Alabaster residents,” Lawley said.

 The city will open vendor registration for the event on April 12 at 8 a.m.
 Registration can be done be done online until April 30.
-In-person registration will also be available during the same period at Alabaster Parks and Recreation, located at 200 Depot Street.
+In-person registration will also be available during the same period at Alabaster Parks and Recreation, located at 200 Depot St.

 The cost to rent a booth is $10 per 20-by-20-foot booth, which can be paid by cash or card only.